b01901169/portfolio/README.md

   - I introduce priorities to routing games, which means people can choose different priorities and pay the corresponding additional payment in order to get the priorities.
   - With the priorities, players can be prior to other players with lower priorities.
 They only need to afford the traffic flow of higher or equal priorities.
   - Under this assumption, I found that the optimal total cost of the whole game can be computed by integration of the cost function.
 And the total cost of the Nash equilibrium is equal to the original routing game without priorities.
-  - That means we can have a efficient way to compute the upper bound of the PoA (price of anarchy).
-It will be $$\frac{1}{3} (total flow * unit cost) / integration of cost function$$.
+  - That means we can have an efficient way to compute the upper bound of the PoA (price of anarchy).
+It will be: (total flow * unit cost) / integration of the cost function.
-  - This can be generalized to arbitrary graph, and the upper bound of the PoA (price of anarchy) will be bounded by
+  - This can be generalized to arbitrary graphs, and the upper bound of the PoA (price of anarchy) will be bounded by the largest threshold of value computed by the above formula (we applied one of the theory in the Selfish Routing, Prof. Tim Roughgarden)
+  - A simple application is that if all of the cost function is a polynomial with degree less than d, then the PoA will be bounded by d+1.

 2. Network Formation Games